laminr/aeroknow/README.md

 # AeroKnow

 AeroKnow is small Android App to practice Airline Pilot theorical questions.
 The project has been started as Proof-Of-Concept to test development with Jetbrain Koltin language for Android.
 It includes:
   - Kotlin 1.1
   - [Dagger 2][dagger] for Depedencies injection
   - [RxJava / RxAndroid 2][rxLink] for asynch task
   - [Square Retrofit][retrofitLink] as HTTP Client
   - [Square Moshi][moshiLink] for JSON parsing
+  - [Square Picasso][picassoLink] for Image display

 # Current
   - 1st screen : Source list